Whatever your current employment situation, you could be launching a brand-new career by Autumn 2017.

 From project managers to UX analysts, software consultants to testers, careers in digital are as varied as our students.

-With 90% of our students going into employment within six months of graduating (50% of those within six weeks), there’s a chance you could be in a new role soon after your graduation.
+With 90% of our students going into employment within five months of graduating (over 70% of those within three months) with members of our 120+ strong employer community, there’s a chance you could be in a new role before the end of the year.

 Here’s a timeline for achieving that goal